uxname/liteend/readme.md

 ![](.github/img.png)

-Simple lightweight GraphQL server on Node.JS which can be used as a basis backend for new a new projects.
+Simple lightweight GraphQL server on Node.JS which can be used as a basis backend for a new projects.
 [Prisma.io](https://www.prisma.io) and SQLite (postgres and others DBMS available too) uses as base for data storage.